-I’m sure you’ve heard this before.
-Or perhaps the term “feminisation of poverty” sounds more familiar?
-Either way, you should know this statistic might be quoted often, but it lacks robust data.
-No, 70% of the world’s poor aren’t women.
+Perhaps you’ve heard this before, or does the term ‘feminisation of poverty’ sound familiar?
+Either way, the statistic is not backed up with robust data; not 70% of the world’s poor are women.
 Poverty affects each and everyone.
 However, poverty is far from being gender neutral since individuals experience it differently.
 Thus, poverty is gendered.

-The 70% claim started in May 1995 in the annual Human Development Report and was further corroborated by countless politicians at countless conferences.
-Since then, multiple sources, including the UN Statistical Division, have concluded that this statistic was a mistake.
+The 70% claim came into existence in May 1995 in the annual Human Development Report and was further corroborated by countless politicians at countless conferences.
+Since then, multiple sources, including the UN Statistical Division, have concluded that this statistic was false.
 And in fact, based on the 2013 International Income Distribution Database, poverty is split equally by gender and age.

 Moreover, poverty rates are highest among children, particularly among girls.
 Children account for 44% of the global extreme poor.
 At the peak of productive and reproductive ages (25-34) for men and women, the gender gap in poverty widens further.
 As women become wives and mothers, they often stop working or work less to care for their children and husbands.
 Since this falls within unpaid labour, women are often left without steady earnings or savings in case of separation and/or death of their husband.
 Gender differences in poverty rates even out between the ages of 40 and 65, but emerge again in the elderly years in reverse.
 Here, events of life such as marriage, divorce, separation, or widowhood impact men and women differently but often affect women more negatively.